 - Round Tomatoes: Supply slower to improve out of Alabama, North Carolina and Tennessee while new production starts in Virginia and New Jersey.
-Current quality will be mixed; several days of heat, rain and high humidity are causing several post-harvest issues days after the fruit is packed. - Roma Tomatoes: Volume is slow to start this week but that combined with a flush of fruit in Mexico and soft demand has pricing down this week.
-Quality is mixed in the east and Outstanding in Mexico. - Snacking Tomatoes (Cherry, Grape and Medley): Lighter supply available as we emerge from fields that were impacted by rain.
+Current quality will be mixed; several days of heat, rain and high humidity are causing several post-harvest issues days after the fruit is packed. - Roma Tomatoes: Volume is gradually increasing and pricing was mixed this week based on location.
+Quality is fair and slowly improving. - Snacking Tomatoes (Cherry, Grape and Medley): Lighter supply available as we emerge from fields that were impacted by rain.
 Quality is gradually improving.